 H: No, Vivian designs all the hats.
 Now, I might see something — an upcoming trend I love or something thrilling on the runway that I want — and Vivian uses them as inspiration for something just for me to wear.
 But her designs are uniquely hers.
 She surprises me with designs but it is often a collaborative effort.

-ST: Does Vivian — that being Vivian Grant Farrell, the creator of Hattingdon Horses — have any millinery experience?
+ST: Does Vivian — that being Vivian Grant Farrell, the creator of Hattingdon® — have any millinery experience?

 H: Only in the graphic arts sense.

 ST: I see.
-I notice there are a couple of Hattingdon Horses who look nothing like you . . .
+I notice there are a couple of Hattingdon horses who look something like you, but . . .

 H: Oh, them.
 The Greys.
 They are my cousins.

 ST: And what do they do?
 Are they models too?

 H: No. I don’t know.
 Curtis and Marcus live on the West Coast.
 No one knows quite what they do.